Botanischer Garten der Universität Karlsruhe

 The Botanischer Garten der Universität Karlsruhe is a botanical garden maintained by the Karlsruhe Institute of Technology directorate of Peter Nick.
-It is located at Am Fasanengarten 2, Karlsruhe, Baden-Württemberg, Germany, and is open weekdays and Sundays; admission is free.
+It is located at Am Fasanengarten 2, Karlsruhe, Baden-Württemberg, Germany.

 The garden contains a total of 5,700 plant species, including 1,930 endangered species per the IUCN Red List or CITES conventions.
 It has three major missions: